Tagless final and Scotty

 I can't be bothered with a full implementation of correlation ID for this little

-experiment, but as long as I can get a new AppM
+experiment, but as long as I can get a new AppM by running a function on the

 configuration it's just a matter of extracting the correct header from the